-Our total NAV presented in the following tables includes the NAV of our Class S, Class T, Class D, and Class I common stockholders, as well as the partnership interests of BREIT OP held by our Operating Partnership and the Special Limited Partner.
-The following table provides a breakdown of the major components of our total NAV as of October 31, 2018 (\$ and shares/units in thousands):
+Our total NAV presented in the following tables includes the NAV of our Class S, Class T, Class D, and Class I common stockholders, as well as the partnership interests of our Operating Partnership held by the Special Limited Partner and Class B unit holders.
+The following table provides a breakdown of the major components of our total NAV as of October 31, 2018 (\$ and shares in thousands):

 Components of NAV October 31, 2018

 Investments in real properties \$ 9,907,024

 Investments in real estate related securities 2,186,030

 Cash and cash equivalents 83,649

 Restricted cash 252,183

 Other assets 129,963

 Debt obligations (7,664,891)

 Subscriptions received in advance (203,288)

 Other liabilities (256,857)

 Accrued performance participation allocation (34,552)

 Management fee payable (4,563)

 Accrued stockholder servicing fees(1) (2,189)

 Non-controlling interests in joint ventures (77,808)

 Net asset value \$ 4,314,701

-Number of outstanding shares/units 397,453
+Number of outstanding shares 397,453

 (1) Stockholder servicing fees only apply to Class S, Class T and Class D shares.
 For purposes of NAV we recognize the stockholder servicing fee as a reduction of NAV on a monthly basis as such fee is paid.
-Under GAAP, we accrue the full cost of the stockholder servicing fee as an offering cost at the time we sell

-Class S, Class T and Class D shares.
+Under accounting principles generally accepted in the United States of America ("GAAP"), we accrue the full cost of the stockholder servicing fee as an offering cost at the time we sell Class S, Class T and Class D shares.
 As of October 31, 2018, the Company has accrued under GAAP \$214.0 million of stockholder servicing fees payable to the Dealer Manager related to the Class S, Class T and Class D shares sold.
 The Dealer Manager does not retain any of these fees, all of which are retained by, or reallowed (paid) to, participating broker-dealers.